xplodwild/summer-of-code/README.md

 ### Student looking for an idea
 As a student you will need to submit a [project proposal](http://write.flossmanuals.net/gsocstudentguide/writing-a-proposal/) that you want to work on for the summer.
 If accepted, students spend a month integrating with their organizations prior to the start of coding.
 Students then have three months to code, meeting the deadlines agreed upon with their mentors.
 A helpful link for students is the [GSoC Student Manual](http://write.flossmanuals.net/gsocstudentguide/what-is-google-summer-of-code/).

+Look through the [Ideas](https://github.com/xda/summer-of-code/blob/master/IDEAS.md) list to find one that strikes your fancy, or add your own to the list and then create your proposal.

 ### Mentors
 Existing contributors within XDA can choose to mentor a student project.
 Mentors and students work together to determine appropriate milestones and requirements for the summer.
 Mentor interaction is a vital part of the program.
 If you're interested in being a mentor, please visit the [Mentors Wiki page](https://github.com/xda/summer-of-code/wiki/Mentors) and add yourself.